Juliop1980/deep-encode/src/README.md

 `python build_encoding_ladder.py`

 R:
+The dataFrame encoddingLadderFinished contains the final EncodingLadder (videoID, bitrate, resolution, maxVMAF)

+### Convex hull ###

+The ConvexHull Graphs are saved as .png in the Folder.

 ## Documentation
-The Documentation is distributed in the following places:

-- Code comments, which ensure readability

 ## Tests